-Finalists and prizewinners of the International Anton Rubinstein Chamber Music Competition, 2018 and semi-finalists in the Royal Overseas-League Music Competition, the Echéa Quartet was formed in 2017 at the Royal Academy of Music, London.
-They were recently selected for the prestigious Frost Trust/Advanced Specialist Strings Ensemble Training Scheme at the Academy, where they study with John Myerscough.
-The quartet also receive tutelage from Christoph Richter, Levon Chilingirian and Garfield Jackson.
-The quartet are 2019 Concordia Foundation Artists.
+Finalists and prizewinners of the International Anton Rubinstein Chamber Music Competition, (2018) and Finalists in the Royal Overseas-League Music Competition (2019), the Echéa Quartet is a London-based string quartet formed in 2017 at the Royal Academy of Music.
+They have recently been awarded the role as Fellowship String Quartet for 2019/20 at the Royal Academy of Music, where they are mentored by John Myerscough, Christoph Richter and Levon Chilingirian.

-Highlights of 2019 include a performance at the Musikverein in Vienna, as well as a collaboration with Marin Alsop at the World Economic Forum in Davos, Switzerland.
-Dedicated to the performance of new music, the Echéa Quartet will continue to foster their relationship with London-based composers.
-In light of this, they will be performing at the Krama Contemporary Music Festival in Athens, Greece, as well as touring the west-coast of North America this autumn.
+Highlights of 2019 have included a performance of Haydn and Mendelssohn at the Musikverein in Vienna, as well as a collaboration with Marin Alsop at the World Economic Forum in Davos, Switzerland.
+Dedicated to the performance of new music, the Echéa Quartet continue to foster their relationship with London-based composers and performed at the Krama Contemporary Music Festival in Athens, Greece.
+They will also be working closely with Harrison Birtwistle at the Royal Academy and Henning Kraggerud at the West Cork Chamber Music Festival.
+The Echéa Quartet will be attending the Banff Centre’s ‘Evolution of the String Quartet’ course, before touring the west-coast of North America this coming August and September.